 Designing a sublimated jersey is a lot like directing a multi-million dollar superhero flick.
 It costs more to produce, but the “cool factor” is a much higher, and there are very, very few restrictions.
 However, it can be easy to go a little overboard with full creative freedom and power.

-And, unfortunately, some of big budget movies fall into the trap of the blockbuster director, shouting random words like “more explosions!” and “throw a dinosaur riding a pink-bearded mountain-man on there!”.
-Check out this post for some tried and true tips to designing a bomb sublimated jersey.
+And, unfortunately, some of big budget movies fall into the trap of the blockbuster director, shouting random words like “more explosions!” and “throw a dinosaur riding a pink-bearded mountain-man on there!”

 Some sublimation fans checking out more cool sub gear.
 Can't get enough!